Breach Candy Hospital

 Breach Candy Hospital is a private hospital located in Mumbai, India.
 It is located in the Breach Candy area of South Mumbai.
 It is well known for the rich and famous patients that have been in the hospital.

 History

-It was established in 1950 at the upmarket Breach Candy area in South Mumbai, and designed by an English architect Claude Batley.
+It was established in 1946 at the upmarket Breach Candy area in South Mumbai, and designed by an English architect Claude Batley.

 It started functioning as a 25-bed nursing home.
 Today, BCH is a multi-specialty hospital with over 220 beds.

 The hospital's specialists include some of the most distinguished names in the Indian medical profession.

 Before 2005, the Pirojsha Godrej Foundation funded a wing of the hospital known as the Pirojsha Godrej Wing.

-Services
+Specialties and departments

 Breach Candy Hospital is managed by the Breach Candy Hospital Trust.
 It provides the following services: